otrv4/otrv4/otrv4.md

   Any participant of an OTR conversation may forge a DAKE with another participant as long as they have their Client Profile.
-This function will take the Client Profile and the secret long-term key of one participant, and the Client Profile of the other.
+This function will take the Client Profile and the secret long-term key of one participant, and the Client Profile of the other (or Prekey Ensemble in case of non-interactive DAKE).
 It will return a DAKE transcript between the two parties.
 The participant's private key is required since it is used to authenticate the key exchange, but the resulting transcript is created in such a way that a cryptographic expert cannot identify which user profile owner authenticated the conversation.

 Show MAC Key
   This function takes an message key and shows the corresponding MAC key.